His dad helped revolutionize the way we farm fish. Now this fisheries grad spends his days ensuring folks can catch them.

-Since then, he’s spent thousands of hours in Alabama’s waters.
-While most of his work involves—you guessed it—fish, his responsibilities are far from monotonous.
+Since then, he’s spent thousands of hours in Alabama’s ponds, lakes, reservoirs and streams.
+While most of his work involves—you guessed it—fish, his responsibilities as a fisheries biologist are far from monotonous.
 On any given day, his to-do list might include leading a workshop for children, certifying an Alabama record catch, identifying an exotic fish snagged somewhere in the state, photographing and cataloguing an aquatic plant species, investigating a fish kill, or electrofishing reservoirs and state lakes.

-Every once in a while, a project comes along that makes a bigger ripple.
-While helping private pond owners implement management plans has long been part of the agency’s work, with budget cuts becoming routine in state government, Wildlife and Freshwater Fisheries chief Stan Cook foresaw a time when the agency may no longer be able provide this service.
-And though a handbook, Sportfish Management in Alabama Ponds, was developed decades ago, Graves and others had noticed that it wasn’t quite as effective as in-person consultations.
+Every once in a while, a project comes along that creates a bigger ripple.
+While helping private pond owners implement management plans has long been part of the agency’s work, with budget cuts becoming routine in state government, a few years back, Wildlife and Freshwater Fisheries chief Stan Cook foresaw a time when the agency may no longer be able provide this service.
+And though a handbook, Sportfish Management in Alabama Ponds, was developed by the agency decades ago, Graves and others had noticed that it wasn’t quite as effective as in-person consultations.

 “There has always seemed to be a big disconnect between pond owners reading the literature and actually implementing correctly,” he says.

-So, in 2008, Graves and fellow fisheries biologist Jay Haffner began turning the handbook into a video series.
+So, in 2008, Graves and fellow fisheries biologist Jay Haffner began the task of turning the handbook into a video series.
 What they expected to take a couple of years took almost six.
 But the result is the most comprehensive pond management resource that exists.

 You might wonder why a state agency is so concerned with the management of private fisheries.
 First, these small impoundments make up almost a third of the state’s total surface area of water.
 And they’re not just where most folks catch their first fish—they’re also where fishing first catches most folks.